Yallourn North

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-The suburb of Yallourn North had a lower than average income level nationally according to ATO data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Yallourn North was $45,422 and the average income stood at $55,452.
-This compares to figures for Rest of Vic., which were $50,954 and $62,728 respectively.
-Based on Wage Price Index growth of 8.25% since financial year 2023, current estimates would be approximately $49,169 (median) and $60,027 (average) as of September 2025.
-Census data reveals that household, family and personal incomes in Yallourn North all fall between the 18th and 20th percentiles nationally.
-Distribution data shows that the $1,500 - 2,999 earnings band captures 30.9% of the community (516 individuals), mirroring the region where 30.3% occupy this bracket.
-Housing costs are modest with 90.0% of income retained, but the total disposable income ranks at just the 26th percentile nationally.
+The suburb of Yallourn North had a median income among taxpayers of $45,422 and an average income of $55,452 in the financial year 2023, according to ATO data aggregated by AreaSearch.
+This is lower than the national averages for Rest of Vic., which were $50,954 and $62,728 respectively.
+By September 2025, estimates based on an 8.25% increase since financial year 2023 suggest median income will be approximately $49,169 and average income will be around $60,027.
+Census data indicates that household, family, and personal incomes in Yallourn North fall between the 18th and 20th percentiles nationally.
+Income distribution shows that 30.9% of individuals (516 people) earn between $1,500 and $2,999, similar to the regional average of 30.3%.
+While housing costs are relatively low, with 90.0% of income retained, total disposable income ranks at just the 26th percentile nationally.

 Frequently Asked Questions - Income